 The budding trees are a welcome sign of spring.
-That is unless you are one of the 50 million Americans who suffers from seasonal allergies.
+That is unless you are one of the 50 million Americans who suffer from seasonal allergies.
 While you can’t control the air outside, you can control the air quality indoors.

 According to the Asthma and Allergy Foundation of America, allergies are on the rise.
 This year, the itchy and watery eyes are starting early due to the warmer winter.